CyrusOfEden/geocoder/README.md

 - :httpoison
 - :hackney

-It supports the current http clients out of the box
+It supports the current JSON clients out of the box
 - :jason
 - :jsx